benzookapi/shopify-barebone-app-sample/README.md

 For extensions like Admin Link, Theme App Extensinons, Shopify Functtions, and Checkout Extensions, refer to the [app extensions](https://shopify.dev/apps/app-extensions) page.

 # How to run
+0. Create your Shopify partner account from [here](https://www.shopify.com/partners) and create a Shopify app manually (not choosing Shopify CLI) in the app menu of your dashboard.
+Also, [create a development store](https://shopify.dev/docs/api/development-stores#create-a-development-store-to-test-your-app) to install this app too.

 1. Add the following environmental variables locally or in cloud platforms like Render / Heroku / Fly, etc.
     ```
     SHOPIFY_API_KEY:              YOUR_API_KEY (Copy and paste from your app settings in partner dashboard)